 Projects

-As a designer, you need to have a perspective on the visual culture, your own style, and what kind of problems you want design to address.
-For this project, I'd like you to first design a typeface using a tool of your choice.
+Prompt: As a designer, you need to have a perspective on the visual culture, your own style, and what kind of problems you want design to address.
+For this project, I'd like you to first analyze your visual references.
+What do you gravitate towards?
+What is your style?
+We will build a "nest of this style.
+Then, I'd like you to construct a typeface using a tool of your choice.
 Aim towards expression, but allow for legibility.
-You will then compose a "manifesto" that frames your personal stance relative to design’s current and future impact.
-Finally, you will typeset your manifesto in your typeface using a provided template.
+Finally, you will compose a "manifesto" that frames your personal stance relative to design’s current and future impact.
+You will then use your typeface to make a Big Message in our building.

-You will develop an "experimental" way-finding project that directs someone to some place (either literally or abstractly).
-You will create a Design Tender and make at least one piece of physical way-finding.
-This object can be a sculptural as you'd like, but the design tender must explain how it could be built.
+Prompt: Way-finding is offers graphic designers expressive opportunities that far beyond simple directions.
+We will visit Lakeshore park, where I'd like you to document opportunities for "experimental" intervention, one that directs someone (either literally or abstractly).
+This can be as straightforwards or as a circuitous as you'd like — it must either complement, intervene, or interrupt the location.
+You will create a Design Tender and I will manufacture at least one piece of physical way-finding.
+The design tender must explain how the other elements of your way-finding could be built.
 It will be installed with your final projects at the end of semester exhibition.

 Design Outcome: Way-Finding Design Tender / Way-Finding Sculpture

-For this project, you will choose a design subject and then make a collection of animated, printed, and physical graphics which help you understand it.
-You will then prepare a 9-minute presentation to be delivered over in class collating your design research.
+Prompt: For this project, you will choose a design subject (one that has a visual component, so please avoid abstraction) and then make a collection of animated, printed, and physical graphics which help you understand it.
+You will then prepare a 9-minute presentation to be delivered in class collating your design research.
+This presentation should explain what your formal experiments and interventions "answered" for you.
 This constitutes the documentation of your design research project.
-It will be recorded!
+We will have guest reviewers to provide feedback on this final presentation.

 Design Outcome: Presentation of Design Research